4-H Professional & Volunteer Development

 4‑H is committed to delivering high quality positive youth development throughout the entire 4‑H system.

 4-H defines professional development as high quality, research-based, educational resources and learning opportunities that build the competency, capacity, and connections of 4-H staff, volunteers, stakeholders, and emerging adults/professionals.
-4-H National Headquarters works to assure a trained 4-H workforce (paid and volunteer) by collaborating, connecting state partners, convening a professional development working group and highlighting quality resources available to the Cooperative Extension system.
+The Division of Youth and 4-H works to assure a trained 4-H workforce (paid and volunteer) by collaborating, connecting state partners, convening a professional development working group and highlighting quality resources available to the Cooperative Extension system.

 Recent activities include reviewing professional competencies, conducting a national professional development resource review, and conducting annual professional development e-academies.